Personal Cybersecurity Measures to Keep Your Information Safe

 Take Advantage of Your Bank's Security Features

 Your bank account is one of the most sensitive accounts you own, so it's worth taking the time to keep it as secure as possible.
 If your bank offers two-factor authentication, you should consider enrolling, as this adds another layer of verification when logging into your account.
-Depending on the bank's platform, you may choose to have a specific code sent to your phone or email to supplement your log-in information, or use touch ID to ensure that you're the only one accessing the account.
+Depending on the bank's platform, you may choose to have a specific code sent to your phone or email to supplement your log-in information, or use biometrics like touch ID/facial recognition to ensure that you're the only one accessing the account.

 Pay attention to your bank's communications about scam alerts.
 They'll often publish information on their websites or email you about common theft schemes and current scams, so read up on these whenever possible.
 Then you'll know the warning signs and how to proactively prevent theft.

-Set up Account Alerts
+Set Up Account Alerts

 When possible, set up account alerts for certain types and amounts of spending.
-Credit card companies and banks often enable you to select spending limits above which they will email you to verify that you made the purchase.
+Some credit card companies and banks often enable you to select spending limits above which they will email you to verify that you made the purchase.
 If you have the bank or card company's app on your smartphone, you may also be able to set up push notifications so you know every time a purchase is charged to the card.

 Use a Password Manager